C41M50N/C41M50N/README.md

 👋 Hi there, I'm Charles Buffington!
 I am a software engineer focused on crafting scalable, user friendly software solutions.

 ## About Me 🤙🏾
-Having found programming at a young age, I have grown tremendously throughout my software engineering journey.
-I am naturally curious about all things tech.
-I am passionate about building software solutions that are efficient, documented, and maintainable.
-Outside of software, I also have interests in personal finance and productivity.
+Having found programming at a young age, I have seen tremendous growth throughout my software engineering journey.
+From writing web scrapers to finesse my school's SAT prep system to building a soccer knowledge gaming platform, I have continuously sought out new challenges and opportunities to learn.
+My natural curiosity drives me to explore all things tech, and I am passionate about building software solutions that are efficient, well-documented, and maintainable.
+When I’m not coding, you can find me diving into personal finance strategies or exploring productivity techniques.
+I believe in continuous learning and strive to improve myself both professionally and personally each day.

 ## Technical Skills 🛠️
 - **Languages**: Go, TypeScript, Python, SQL